 There are many institutions and attractions in the village which attracts a lot of tourists and knowledge seekers from different parts of India as well as abroad.
 The Deer Park Institute is a centre for studying classical Indian wisdom and traditions, then there is Dharmalaya Institute which is an eco-campus for contemplative practice and service-learning and is opted by many wanderers.

 Chokling Gompa and a large stupa are some of the major attractions of the village.
 The main adventure activity which is a highlight of the village is Para-gliding.
 People come from different places to experience the fun-filled adventurous activity along with camping.
 The main season of flying is from September to October which can be further extended to November.

 Historically, it is believed that Bir was ruled by the Pal dynasty.
 The kings from this dynasty belonged to the Chandravanshi lineage.
 The last Raja from this dynasty was Raizada Prithi Pal.
 He was considered as the descendant of the Rajas of Bhangahal.
 However, he was murdered by his own father in law in 1728 and all his land was seized by his father in law.
 After he was killed, the king did give him a proper funeral.

-By Air.
-The nearest airport is Kangra airport which is situated at a distance of around 67 km.
+The nearest airport is Kangra Airport which is situated at a distance of around 67 km.
 From there, you will have to either take a taxi or any other public transportation.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here